 (market rules: Ch.
 7, ss.
-18.2, 18.3.1, and 18.4)
+18.2, 18.3, and 18.4)

-All capacity auction participants wishing to submit capacity auction offers into the capacity auction are each required to provide to the IESO a single capacity auction deposit.
+Following the receipt of the unforced capacity from the IESO, all capacity auction participants wishing to submit capacity auction offers into the capacity auction are each required to provide to the IESO a single capacity auction deposit.
 The submission of the capacity auction deposit is confirmed via Online IESO.

 The purpose of this deposit is to establish the creditworthiness of the capacity auction participant for auction activities.
 The capacity auction deposit is also intended to ensure that the capacity auction participant fulfills any post-auction and forward period obligations.

-The IESO will calculate the capacity auction deposit amount that a capacity auction participant is required to submit for each obligation period, based on the amount of enrolled capacity in each obligation period of the capacity auction.
+The IESO will calculate the capacity auction deposit amount that a capacity auction participant is required to submit for each obligation period as follows:

-The formula for calculating a capacity auction participant’s capacity auction deposit is as follows:

-Capacity auction deposit = 3% * (total enrolled capacity * maximum auction clearing price per MW-day) * number of business days in obligation period
+Capacity auction deposit = 3% * (total unforced capacity * maximum auction clearing price per MW-day) * 125 business days

 The IESO may impose a higher capacity auction deposit requirement depending on creditworthiness of the capacity auction participant in the IESO-administered market.